Mpowa-IO/Documents/Whitepaper.md

 Each token is designed to address specific aspects of the NetZero transition to a sustainable circular economy, with the investment and data tokens working in tandem to provide end-to-end traceability of ESG investment flows from external funds through to the underlying economy as measured physically via IoT sensors and consecutively reported through defined SDG parameters.
-	Additionally, Mpowa’s goal is to launch an ISO20022 compliant zero carbon payment token for energy generation and consumption in Q3 of 2022, minted and mined on a global and distributed trustless network of interconnected Zero-Emission crypto-mining devices.
+	Additionally, Mpowa’s goal is to launch an ISO20022[^2] compliant zero carbon payment token for energy generation and consumption in Q3 of 2022, minted and mined on a global and distributed trustless network of interconnected Zero-Emission crypto-mining devices.
 This is realized through partnerships with Energy Web Foundation Crypto Climate Accord and Steroid 4.0 blockchain, amongst others.

+[^2] ISO 20022 definition

 > Transparency and auditability are key features of blockchain technology, which provide traceability of funds (resource allocation) and verifiable Proof of Impact.
 Through monitoring and verifying project-data on the blockchain,